locallycompact/shakebook/README.md

     cachix use locallycompact

-You can then run `shake` from in here.
-You can test this in chromium by running.
+You can then run `shake` from within the nix shell.

     shake

+You can test the ouput in chromium by running

+    shake test
+D
 You can build the pdf and slide copies with

     shake pdf